MichaelaBrezinova/open_source_deep_docking_protocol/README.md

 #### Data

-DD-prepared version (provided with the [original protocol](https://www.nature.com/articles/s41596-021-00659-2)) of the ZINC20 library (as available in March 2021) is available at https://files.docking.org/zinc20-ML/.
+DD-prepared version (provided with the [original protocol](https://github.com/jamesgleave/DD_protocol)) of the ZINC20 library (as available in March 2021) is available at https://files.docking.org/zinc20-ML/.

 #### Example
 An example target receptor (receptor.pdbqt) with configuration file (conf.txt) required by Vina and parameter file [logs.txt](results/abeta/logs.txt) required by the pipeline are available in **results** directory (TODO).
 Parameter file needs to be adjusted based on the user's paths.
 [Open-Source Deep Docking.ipynb](Open-Source%20Deep%20Docking.ipynb) contains workflow using this example.
 An example output after one iteration for DD-prepared library (filtered by molecular weight <=360) is available at XXX(TODO).
+Example provided with the [original protocol](https://github.com/jamesgleave/DD_protocol) can also be relevant.

 The duration of full run (in our case it was 5 iterations, possible to change) depends on available hardware and cluster waiting times and number of molecules docked in each iteration.
 However, on average it should take around 1-2 weeks (in human terms, not computer time).